ilamatos/spei/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 Recently, Keen et al. (2024) evaluated the combined effect of experimental fire and drought events on the encroachment of tallgrass prairie vegetation.
 By using passive rainout shelters to impose the drought treatment, they found that moderate drought in combination with fire was not sufficient to reduce biomass production or stem density in an encroaching clonal shrub.
 However, we noticed that the authors inferred drought based on 50% PPT reduction and on changes in soil moisture between control and drought plots.
 Because they did not use standardized indices (e.g. standardized precipitation evapotranspiration index, SPEI) to properly detect drought intensity, it is unclear whether their drought plots experienced a real drought and whether their control plots experienced near-average mean annual precipitation throughout the experimental period.
 We reanalyzed Keen et al. (2024) data using SPEI and found that drought plots were subjected to moderate/severe drought, whereas control plots failed to replicate the near-average conditions of the studied area (i.e. they either experienced ‘too’ dry or ‘too’ wet conditions).
-Consequently, some of their results require a reinterpretation, as for most of the experimental period they were comparing control plots suffering a moderate natural drought versus drought plots reaching moderate/severe drought intensity .
-We discuss the importance of standardized climatic indices (such as SPEI) as an informative metric to quantify drought intensity in rainfall manipulative experiments and provide additional guidelines to improve how future rainfall manipulation studies impose and detect drought in treatment and control plots.
+Consequently, some of their results require a reinterpretation, as for most of the experimental period they were comparing control plots suffering a moderate natural drought versus drought plots reaching moderate/severe drought intensity.
+In Rosado and Matos (2024), we discuss the importance of standardized climatic indices (such as SPEI) as an informative metric to quantify drought intensity in rainfall manipulative experiments and provide additional guidelines to improve how future rainfall manipulation studies impose and detect drought in treatment and control plots.

 <!-- GETTING STARTED -->
 ## Getting Started